ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Ex: 4-sided die $\Omega = \{1,2,3,4\}$.
 Probability mass: each $i \in \Omega$ has a nonnegative probability mass.
 Total probability mass = 1.

-### Union bound
+### Union Bound
-The probability of a series of events is upper bounded by the sum of probabilities instead of the product if events have a
+The probability of a series of events is upper bounded by the sum of probabilities instead of the product if events have an intersection.